SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-21-llm-ai-still-crap.md

 There's a lovely old book by PJ Davis, called
 _Thomas Gray, Philosopher Cat._ <sup id="fn6a">[[6]](#fn6)</sup>  It's a book

-about the slow, gentle life of an Oxford don in years gone by, as he solves academic puzzles accompanied by his cat.
+about the slow, gentle life of a Cambridge don in years gone by, as he solves academic puzzles accompanied by his cat.
 (The sort of life I desperately wanted to have as a young man; alas, the world has mutated in ways too hostile for that to happen any more.)
 The main character avoids reading newspapers, since they are too troubling.
 Instead, he reads them